xhesjana1/Jessy-s-Journeys/README.md

 * Am I responsive -  https://ui.dev/amiresponsive?url=https://xhesjana1.github.io/Jessy-s-Journeys/
 * On the about.html site colors are taken from the colorspace website so they batch perfectly https://mycolor.space/?hex=%23C3A4BA&sub=1
 * The rest of the colors on this project were chosen by me, with some inspired by the Love Running project.
 I liked the look of them at the time, so I decided to reuse them for this project.
+* The audio to travel.html was taken from the https://freesound.org/people/Nancy_Sinclair/sounds/750632/
+* I got the color palette from colorkit https://colorkit.co/color-palette-generator/

 ##### Please note that all text in this project has been corrected by ChatGPT to ensure the grammar is displayed correctly.